 How this impacts Australian investors is firstly, the sentimental decline in equity markets would reflect back on the ASX.
 Next, our economy is solely focus on Asia as being a developing region where we can continue to sell natural resources.
 China’s largest export of goods goes to Europe.
 Hence, a Recession or Depression in Europe would lead to less demand from China in natural resources, which in turn will result in less exports from Australia.
 And while our Banking system has little direct exposure to the European banking system, the lending of money will only become tighter.

 Finally, the US has been dealing with their own economic issues of slow to no growth.
 As they too are a major trade partner to Europe, the impact of a Depression in that region would impact the US as well, and hence, a secondary affect on our local economy.

-There’s no doubt that we are in one of the most tumultuous investment periods ever experienced.
+There’s no doubt that we are in one of the most tumultuous investment periods ever experience.
 Even the Great Depression of the 1920’s/30’s could pale in the shadow of a collapse of the EU.
 For this reason, we need to be vigilant with our investment approach.
-Risk management is again taking precedence to investment opportunity, and that is being reflected in our decisions through the Investor Chronicle and Covered Call services.
+Risk management is again taking precedence over investment opportunities.
+And that is being reflect in our decisions through the Investor Chronicle and Covered Call services.